Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 Is PCIe 4.0 enough for these cards?

 Yes.
 Every card on this list supports PCIe 5.0 but runs without measurable gaming performance loss on PCIe 4.0.
-If you’re on a PCIe 3.0 board (8th-gen Intel or Ryzen 2000 and older), you’ll see a small bottleneck with the RTX 5090 at high resolutions.
+On PCIe 3.0 platforms (8th-gen Intel or Ryzen 2000 and earlier), the RTX 5090 may show a minor bandwidth bottleneck at very high resolutions.

 The Bottom Line